 Teacher: How long have you done karate?

-You should monitor the interviews for the correct usage of stative verbs and have the students report back on what they have learned from their partners when the interviews are finished.
+You should monitor the interviews for the correct usage of stative verbs and have the students report back on what they learned from their partners when the conversations have finished.

 As always, we only include ideas that require the bare minimum of resources (whiteboard, markers, dice).